-While Salesforce originally started out focusing on basic CRM functions, options and capabilities have expanded
+While Salesforce originally started out focusing on basic CRM functions, options and capabilities have expanded exponentially.

-	exponentially.
 Think advanced sales reporting, call scripting, partner portals, etc.

-	The underlying story, however, is how Salesforce is evolving beyond CRM functions into the ERP space (which will lead

-	into our conversation/comparison with NetSuite).
-From humble beginnings dating back to 1999, it was started by former

-	Oracle influencer and employee Marc Benioff.
+The underlying story, however, is how Salesforce is evolving beyond CRM functions into the ERP space (which will lead into our conversation/comparison with NetSuite), and hence the different aspects - Sales Cloud, Service Cloud, Marketing Cloud and more.
+From humble beginnings dating back to 1999, it was started by former Oracle influencer and employee Marc Benioff.
 The goal was always to be SaaS or cloud based.

 This is one of the stronger commonalities when compared with NetSuite.
-They were both built for the cloud, and both

-	ahead of their time.
-Clearly a disruptor, Salesforce's early competition was on-premise CRM software solutions, and

-	their gutsy cloud model proved to be abstract to many, unproven to others, and genius to some.
-Chalk one up for
+They were both built for the cloud, and both ahead of their time.
+Clearly a disruptor, Salesforce's early competition was on-premise CRM software solutions, and their gutsy cloud model proved to be abstract to many, unproven to others, and genius to some.
+Chalk one up for Salesforce.

-	Salesforce.

 Not content with having created a better CRM system, Salesforce has expanded their capabilities to match their lofty sales goals.
 This is being achieved through development, acquisitions and complementary partnerships.
 The Salesforce Platform has an option called Salesforce ERP.
 Software vendors have built systems around Salesforce.
 Rootstock manufacturing software is an example of a cloud ERP built on the Salesforce Platform.
 Salesforce is now in the ERP arena.